 Full story and performances from UMK 2020 here

 Sweden hadn’t sent a woman to Eurovision since Sanna Nielsen in 2014, and the fear heading into this year’s Melodifestivalen was the four strong entries by solo women might steal votes off each other and (cough, cough) another man gets through.
 Part one was right.
 Part two saw the soul/gospel female trio of The Mamas triumph with Move instead.
 They beat Dotter with Bulletproof by just one point.
 Both scored 65 points with the jury (technically Dotter won it with more 10s, not that she got a bonus point or anything), while The Mamas won the televote by 1 point, to win overall.

 Sweden finally sends a female act again, not that I’m sure it strictly qualifies.
-First, it’s three women that appeared the previous year with John Lundvik and capitalised on this connection and exposure to earn another spot.
-Second, and worse, American/Swedish trio denied three individual solo Swedes that truly represent the country.
+First, it’s three women that appeared the previous year with John Lundvik – a man – and capitalised on this fame and exposure to earn another spot.
+Second, and worse, this American/Swedish trio denied three individual solo Swedes that truly represent the country.
 After Dotter in second it was Anna Bergendahl third and Hanna Ferm fourth.
 So we wait another year!

 Check the Melodifestivalen youtube channel for all performances